coalton-lang/coalton/docs/intro-to-coalton.md

         (_ False)))
     (define (/= a b) (not (== a b))))

-  ;; Type declerations can have constraints
+  ;; Type declarations can have constraints
   (declare is-eql (Eq :a => (:a -> :a -> String))) (define (is-eql a b)
     (if (== a b)
       "They are equal"
       "They are not equal"))

-  ;; Multiple constraints must be wrapped in parenthesies (declare double-is-eql ((Eq :a) (Eq :b) => (:a -> :a -> :b -> :b -> String))) (define (double-is-eql a b c d)
+  ;; Multiple constraints must be wrapped in parentheses (declare double-is-eql ((Eq :a) (Eq :b) => (:a -> :a -> :b -> :b -> String))) (define (double-is-eql a b c d)
     (if (and (== a b) (== c d))